yeonlife/DLI_STEERER_Baseline/README.md

-# STEERER for Object Counting and Localizaiotion (ICCV 2023)
+# STEERER for Object Counting and Localizaition Baseline (ICCV 2023)
 ## Introduction
 This is the official PyTorch implementation of paper: [**STEERER: Resolving Scale Variations for Counting and Localization via Selective Inheritance Learning**](https://arxiv.org/abs/2308.10468), which effectively addressed the issue of scale variations for object counting and localizaioion, demonstrating the state-of-arts counting and localizaiton performance for different catagories, such as crowd,vehicle, crops and trees ![framework](./figures/framework.png).